lanl/PyBNF/docs/config_keys.rst

     * ``initialization = rand``

 **local_objective_eval**
   If 1, evaluate the objective function locally, instead of parallelizing this calculation on the workers.
-This option is automatically enabled when using the ``smoothing`` feature.
+This option is automatically enabled when using the ``smoothing`` or ``parallelize_models`` feature.

   Default: 0 (unless smoothing is enabled)